reisir/webring-widget/README.md

 - Rampart One
 - https://www.w3schools.com/cssref/css_websafe_fonts.asp

-sadly iframes can't use fonts from your site
+Sadly iframes can't use fonts from your site.
+All of the named fonts support Japanese.

 ### example of using both title and font